Medical Laboratory Assistant National Certificate

 Consult with your Program Advisor to ensure that the courses you select are available and appropriate for your program of study and educational goals.
 Otherwise, you may find that a course does not meet the requirements and cannot be applied toward the program’s credential.

-You must provide your own funding, as the Medical Laboratory Assistant National Certificate program is not eligible for full- or part-time loan or grant funding through the Canada Student Loan programs.
+You must provide your own funding, as the MLA National Certificate program is not eligible for full- or part-time loan or grant funding through the Canada Student Loan programs.
 However, funding may be available through other government or private sources.

 Email Student Services to speak with us about Open Learning and its programs and courses.